Palermo, the capital of Sicily, is rich in history, culture, and delicious cuisine.

 (For frequently asked questions about Palermo, see this page.)

 "Everyone who comes to Palermo is a Palermitan."
-These words came from the Mayor of this biggest city in Sicily.
+These words came from the long-time Mayor of the biggest city in Sicily, Leoluca Orlando.
+During the two decades from the 1990s, he steered the Sicilian capital out of the mafia and towards its current glory.

-The Arabs made Palermo the capital over a thousand years ago.
-After they came the Normans, the Byzantines, the Spanish, and the French.
-They all left their traces in the city's cuisine, customs, markets, and architecture.
+Over a thousand years ago, the Arabs made Palermo the capital.
+After them came the Normans, the Byzantines, the Spanish, and the French, who left their traces in the city's cuisine, customs, markets, and architecture.

 Today, a couple of million tourists visit Palermo every year.
-Gone are the days of trying to get out of the city as fast as possible.
-Where once people would spend a night or two in Palermo and then hurry away, they now spend more time in there.
-Much more.
+Gone are the days of trying to escape the city as fast as possible.
+Where once people would spend a night or two in Palermo and then hurry away, they now enjoy their time there.

-And the reasons are clear.
+The reasons are clear.
 Palermo has managed to wriggle out of the mafia's grip.
-Young people are looking to the future with confidence.
-This reflects throughout the cityscape.
+Young people are confident in the future, and this is reflected throughout the cityscape.

 One example of the new Palermo is the district of Kalsa.
-Young people have filled it.
-Nice shops, bars and multicultural eateries have sprung up.
+Young people have filled it, and nice shops, bars, and multicultural eateries have sprung up.

-Elsewhere in the old city centre traffic jams and crime have given way to a new urban culture.
-No more Mafia wars.
-Yes to restaurants, lively nightlife and cosy promenades.
+Elsewhere in the old city center, traffic jams and crime have given way to a new urban culture.
+No more Mafia wars, yes to restaurants, lively nightlife, and cozy promenades.

-Now is the perfect time to go to Palermo.
-The number of tourists is growing every year, and with it, the city also changes all the time.
+Now is the perfect time to visit Palermo.
+The number of tourists is growing every year, and with it, the city also changes constantly.

-Palermo's location also makes it an ideal place for day trips to the surrounding area.
-Beach resorts, such as Cefalù and Mondello, are within easy reach.
-As is the spectacular cathedral of Monreale.
+Palermo's location also makes it ideal for day trips to the surrounding area.
+Beach resorts, such as Cefalù and Mondello, are within easy reach, as is the spectacular cathedral of Monreale.

 Palermo is also well connected to the west towards Trapani.
 (An hour and a half with a bus.)
 And it only takes a few hours to drive through the island to the eastern shore.
 And even less to the south to the temples of Agrigento.

-Of course, there are lots of things to do in Palermo itself - even for a longer stay.
-But if you are in a hurry you can see the main sights in two or three days.
+Of course, there are many things to do in Palermo itself, even for a more extended stay.
+But if you are in a hurry, you can see the main sights in two or three days.

-Here I have listed the main attractions.
-But if time is not an issue and you enjoy city life, Palermo is well worth staying for a longer period.
+I have listed the main attractions here.
+But if time is not an issue and you enjoy city life, Palermo is well worth staying longer.

 The city's urban heartbeat, nightlife, street food, and great shops make it a fun place to stay.

-Usually, people arrive in Palermo by plane.
-This is the easiest and quickest way if you are arriving from abroad or elsewhere in Italy.
-The airport is not very large, but it is efficient.
+People usually arrive in Palermo by plane.
+This is the easiest and quickest way if you come from abroad or elsewhere in Italy.
+The airport is small but efficient.

 The airport is 35 km from the center of Palermo.
-There is a good and cheap bus service from the airport to the city center.
-The journey takes about an hour.
+There is a good and cheap bus service that takes about an hour to the city center.

-One option is also to hire a car from one of the well-known companies that operate inside the airport.
-Many car rental companies also allow you to return the car to another branch in another city.
+One option is to hire a car from a well-known company inside the airport.
+Many car rental companies also allow you to return the car to a branch in another city.

 Or, if you don't want to drive yourself, you can hire a car and driver from Palermo.
-You can ask for recommendations on drivers on Sicily forums in Facebook or elsewhere.
-That way you avoid the risk of getting ripped off and/or other inconveniences.
+You can ask for driver recommendations on Sicily forums on Facebook or elsewhere.
+That way, you avoid getting ripped off and/or other inconveniences.

-If instead of an airplane, you arrive in Palermo by train or bus, you will come straight to the city center, at the main railway station.
-From there, it's an easy trip to the historic center and to the main sights.
+If you arrive in Palermo by train or bus instead of an airplane, you will come straight to the city center, at the main railway station.
+From there, it's an easy trip to the historic center and the main sights.

 So, here are my 7 main things to do in Palermo.

-This one is probably the easiest thing to do in Palermo.
-Everyone ends up there sooner or later.
-Probably sooner.
-It's in such a central location.
+This is probably the easiest thing to do in Palermo.
+Everyone ends up there sooner or later, probably sooner, because it's in such a central location.

-Maybe that's why Piazza Pretoria is probably the most famous attraction in Palermo.
+Piazza Pretoria is one of the most famous attractions in Palermo.
 It is also very un-Sicilian.

 The fountain and its statues were once located in a noble mansion.
-Stone by stone, it was then moved here to the center of Palermo.
+Stone by stone, they were moved to the center of Palermo.

 The fountain is in the Renaissance style, which is a style not at all common in Sicily.